 As mentioned elsewhere, this is not an absolute schedule.
-The only absolute dates will be the start (30 Mar) and end (12 Apr).
+The only absolute dates will be TBD.
 The rest will be adjusted to suit our exploration and severity of our Monkey Butts.
 We can spend more or less time in each place along the way as long as we make Pakse in time to make our departures.

-Day 1: VTE to Long San – 30 March – The first day out will be about 90 miles.
+Day 1: VTE to Long San – TBD – The first day out will be about 90 miles.
 This is a mountain ride with about 50% dirt This will give us a chance to shake off the rust and have an easy ride.

 Day 2: Long San to Phonsavon – Our 130 mile route will take us about to explore LS20A (AKA “Alternate” or Long Cheng) and to the Plane of Jars (PDJ).
 If they are still there, we may see some old MIGs parked at the airport in Phonsavan.
 This will be about 30% dirt.

 Day 3: Phonsavon to Muang Mok – This day we can explore more of the PDJ area before riding about 85 miles to Muang Mok.
 About 30% dirt.

 Day 4: Muang Mok to Ban Thalang – This will be our longest ride so far.
 Even though it’s only about 150 miles, it’s through the mountains with about 40% dirt, so we’ll be taking it easy.
 Expect to be in the saddle five or six hours this day.

 Day 5: Ban Thalang to Langkhang – It’s about 70 miles to Lankhang… 40% dirt.
 Route 12 leades from the Mu Gia Pass to Langkhang.
 The pass itself is about 16 miles away.
 Since it is a short ride to Langkhang we can take a ride to the pass if the Beer Lao can wait.